j-sieben/FSM/README.md

 ## Use case

 As an example, I needed to implement a system that processes letters for patients in a hospital.
-A letter might have more tha one addresse and, based on the addresse, may be sent by email information, per fax or per postal mail.
-The letter is in .doc format and contains the addresses as a data island within the document.
+A letter might have more than one addresse and, based on the addresse, may be sent by email information, per fax or per postal mail.
+The letter is in `.docx` format and contains the addresses as a data island within the document.
 Each letter is automatically opened in Word and creates a PDF for each addressee.
 The address and the filename of the PDF is written to a local file that is read into the database by using an external table.

 This example was implemented using two FCT instances: `FCT_DOC` and `FCT_PDF`.
 An instance of `FCT_DOC` was created per letter that had to be processed whereas an instance of `FCT_PDF` was created per copy of the letter, including a reference to the `FCT_DOC` instance it belongs to.